oculix-org/.github/profile/README.md

 ---

 ## 📖 The Story
 SikuliX started as an MIT research project in 2009.

-Maintained for over a decade by Raimund Hocke, it became a reference in visual automation.
+Maintained for over a decade by Raimund Hocke aka [@RaiMan](https://github.com/RaiMan) — *the pope of visual automation* — it became a reference for RPA and no web apps.

 In 2026, the project entered a new phase and is now maintained under **oculix-org**.